-The 1975 to release another new track next week | NME
+The 1975 to release ‘Me & You Together Song’ next week | NME

-The 1975 are set to share another taste of ‘Notes On A Conditional Form’ next week.
+The 1975 are set to share another taste of ‘Notes On A Conditional Form’ next week in the form of new single ‘Me & You Together Song’.

 - Read more: The 1975’s new album ‘Notes On A Conditional Form’: Release date, tour dates and everything we know so far

-As the ‘A Brief Inquiry Into Online Relationships‘ follow-up edges closer, The 1975 have now confirmed that another song will arrive next Thursday (January 16).
+As the ‘A Brief Inquiry Into Online Relationships‘ follow-up edges closer, The 1975 have now confirmed that ‘Me & You Together Song’ will arrive next Thursday (January 16).

-Appearing as Annie Mac’s Hottest Record, the as-yet-untitled cut will premiere at 7pm that evening on BBC Radio 1.
+The track will premiere at 7pm that evening on BBC Radio 1 as Annie Mac’s Hottest Record.

-// H O T T E S T R E C O R D L I V E – R A D I O 1 – T H U R S D A Y 1 6 J A N U A R Y – 7 P M // @BBCR1 @AnnieMac L O V E pic.twitter.com/lqafR05PYE
+As the post above seemingly states, this broadcast will also see The 1975 perform the song on-air for a special “live” edition of the station’s regular Hottest Record segment.

-As the post above states, this broadcast will be a special “live” edition of the station’s Hottest Record feature.
+‘Me & You Together Song’ was previously described by Healy as a “really lovely” and “sad” number.

-One fan account on Twitter claims that the new single will be ‘Me And You Together Song’, previously described by Healy as a “really lovely” and “sad” number.
-See that tweet below.
+“I wrote it for that film I started writing,” he explained.
+“But I haven’t done anything about it besides make this.”

-Today’s announcement comes after The 1975 recently called on fans to appear in their next official video.
-On Saturday (January 4), the group’s label Dirty Hit requested that couples submit their details for a chance to star in the clip.
+Today’s announcement (January 7) comes after The 1975 called on fans to appear in their next official video.
+Last Saturday (January 4) the group’s label Dirty Hit requested that couples submit their details for a chance to star in the clip.

 In December, The 1975 rescheduled their upcoming European tour in order to complete work on ‘Notes…‘.
 Next month’s UK shows remain unaffected.